friesofdoom/FriesBSCam/README.md

 Debug='False' or 'True'\
 Optional Parameter that will output debug logs from BeatSaberStatus (HTTPStatus)

+MenuCamera= { ... }\
+Optional MenuCamera can be setup when using HTTPStatus.
+Uses the same properties as a normal Camera (below).

 Camera={ ... }\
 This creates a new camera with the following properties: